 - research and development (see below)

 - film, media, computer animation and special effects, interactive digital media, and multi-media productions

 - environmental sustainability.

 In addition to the SR&ED deduction, a taxpayer can benefit from a federal ITC, which is generally a 15% non-refundable credit on SR&ED expenditures that can be applied against federal taxes payable.
 Alternatively, this tax credit can be carried back 3 years or forward 20, to be applied against federal taxes owing.

 A qualifying CCPC can qualify for a 35% refundable tax credit annually on its first CAD 3 million in expenditures.
 This enhanced credit is subject to certain capital limitations and, for taxation years ending before 19 March 2019, to certain income limitations.
-For taxation years ending after 18 March 2019, recently enacted legislation no longer requires taxable income to be used as a factor when determining a CCPC's annual expenditure limit for purposes of the CCPC qualifying for the 35% enhanced SR&ED ITC rate.
+For taxation years ending after 18 March 2019, taxable income is no longer used as a factor when determining a CCPC's annual expenditure limit for purposes of the CCPC qualifying for the 35% enhanced SR&ED ITC rate.

 SR&ED ITCs extend to certain salary and wages (limited to 10% of salary and wages directly attributable to SR&ED carried on in Canada) incurred in respect of SR&ED carried on outside Canada.

-In addition to the federal SR&ED incentives, all provinces (except in Prince Edward Island, and, after 31 December 2019, in Alberta), as well as the Yukon, provide tax incentives to taxpayers that carry on research and development activities.
+In addition to the federal SR&ED incentives, all provinces (except in Alberta and Prince Edward Island), as well as the Yukon, provide tax incentives to taxpayers that carry on research and development activities.

 British Columbia natural gas tax credit